-The Department of Computing has received generous scholarships from DeepMind to fund MSc degrees for students from groups under-represented in computer science and AI, to encourage wider participation.
+Beginning in 2019, the Department of Computing has received generous scholarships from DeepMind to fund MSc and PhD degrees for students from groups under-represented in computer science and AI.
+The scholarships are aimed at encouraging and supporting wider participation, particularly from women and those from black and minority ethnic backgrounds.

 Demis Hassabis, co-founder and CEO at DeepMind, said: “We’re delighted to be partnering with Imperial to help broaden participation in computer science.
 I’d like to congratulate all of the recipients on this achievement and wish them the best in their future studies.”